icelab/icelab-assets/README.md

   "start": "icelab-assets start",
   "build": "icelab-assets build",
   "test": "icelab-assets test"
+  "create-entry": "icelab-assets create-entry",
 }
 ```

 ## Usage

-Once you’re set up, you’ll have three tasks available that you can run with either `npm run` or `yarn run`:
+Once you’re set up, you’ll have four tasks available that you can run with either `npm run` or `yarn run`:

 * `start` will boot a development server at <http://localhost:8080> which will watch your asset files and rebuild on the fly.
 * `build` will create a production-ready build for each of your asset entry points.
 * `test` will use [jest](https://facebook.github.io/jest/) to run the tests for your assets.
+* `create-entry` allows you to create a new asset entry point at a directory path: `yarn run create-entry apps/path/to/the/entry`

-By default, `icelab-assets` looks for asset entry points at `apps/**/**/entry.js` and will generate a name for that entry based on its parent directories.
-Given the following entry points (and assuming they only returned JavaScript):
+By default, `icelab-assets` looks for asset entry points at `apps/**/**/entry.js` and will generate a name for that entry based on its parent directories using this basic formula: `apps/:app_name/**/:entry_name/`.
+Thus, given the following entry points (and assuming they only return JavaScript):

 ```
 apps/admin/assets/admin/entry.js
 apps/admin/assets/inline/entry.js
 apps/main/assets/public/entry.js
-apps/main/assets/critical/entry.js
+apps/main/assets/nested/deeply/for/some/reason/critical/entry.js
 ```

-These output names would be generated:
+These output files would be generated:

 ```
 admin__admin.js